jranger615/T500xVORON/README.md

 ## Things to Buy
 * [ChaoticLabs CNC TAP **V2**](https://chaoticlab.xyz/products/cnc-voron-tap).
 This is the nozzle probing system.
 It MUST be the V2
-* [BTT U2C V2.1 CANBUS USB adapter](https://www.amazon.com/BIGTREETECH-Adapter-Supports-Connection-Interface/dp/B0B1X47319).
-This is the USB to CANBUS adapter
-* [BTT SB 2209 RP2040](https://biqu.equipment/products/bigtreetech-ebb-sb2209-can-v1-0?variant=40377392431202).
-This is the toolhead control board.
-You should get the 2209 **RP2040** variant.
 * [Everything from Fasteners & Electronics section of the BOM of the latest VORON Stealthburner](https://vorondesign.com/voron_stealthburner).
 Do not cheap out on the BMG extruder kit!
 * [A Stealthburner compatible Hotend of your choosing](https://us.store.bambulab.com/products/complete-hotend-assembly-x1-series).
 I use the Bambu Labs hardened steel hotend assembly, but any stealthburner compatible hotend will work.
   * If you use a Bambu Labs hotend, [this](https://www.printables.com/model/322091-voron-stealthburner-printhead-for-bambu-x1cx1-hote) adapter for the StealthBurner works well!